movingname/risk_management_resources/README.md

 # References of Risk Management

-This file contains a list of industrial and academic articles related to detecting and mitigating risks for Internet platforms.
+This file contains a broad list of industrial and academic articles related to detecting and mitigating risks for information systems & platforms.
 Currently, these articles can be grouped into several sub-topics:

 - Anomaly Detection
 - Fraud Detection